-Nothing Is Real Vol.1 label compilation
+Nothing Is Real Vol.1 label compilation by Various

 Kicking off their official* second year in business Italian label Nothing Is Real celebrate with a compilation of accessible Electronic Pop songs.
 This sweet, seven-track showcase of label friends and emerging talent, including Kasper Bjørke's side project The Mansisters, will keep fans of Erol Alkan's Phantasy Sound or Jennifer Cardini's Correspondant output contented.